-Non-Academic Evidence

-In terms of your personal statement we are looking for the following: Biomedical Sciences mentioned as your top priority; indicate importance/give examples of biomedical science in society/healthcare; aware of importance of research; mention career plans; work experience (lab based); explanation of relevance of work experience to chosen programme of study; other interests showing responsibility/representation.
+In terms of other preparation/insight: explain awareness of the subject and how this links into society/healthcare; awareness of the importance of research; mention career plans; work experience (lab-based); explanation of relevance of work experience to the chosen programme of study; other interests showing responsibility/representation.

 Frequently asked questions

 How will I be taught?

-Through a combination of lectures, tutorials, practical work, problem-based learning and computer-assisted learning.
+Through a combination of lectures, tutorials, practical work, problembased learning and computer-assisted learning.
 In third and fourth year there is a greater emphasis on self-directed study and discussion sessions with academic staff.

 How will I be assessed?

 In-course assessment and exams are used in all years of the programmes.
 Your degree classification will be based on your performance in years 3 and 4 with a 1:2 weighting.

 Where will I be taught?

 Teaching takes place principally at both the University's Central Area and King's Buildings Campus though some teaching may also take place at the new Medical School buildings at Little France.
 You will have access to the University's libraries and computer labs.
 Study materials are available online.

 Do you consider transfers?